ngs-doo/TemplaterExamples/Beginner/Labels/Readme.md

 ### Tag analysis

 Built-in type processor for dictionary collection will analyze all elements of the collection to find best context matching tags within the document and keys in dictionaries.

+### Barcodes

+Fonts can be used in creative ways and one such way is to printing barcodes via custom fonts.
+If font is embedded in the document, document will open even on systems which do not have such fonts installed.